Charlotte likes pretty things, and she loves the beach, sushi, coffee and seashells.

 15. Uber or Get a Ride

 You will feel quite disoriented after the infusion.
-You do get about 15-20 minutes to relax on the couch or in the room after the infusion.
+You do get about 15 to 20 minutes to relax on the couch or in the room after the infusion.
 There is absolutely no way that you could drive home after an infusion.

 I usually take an Uber both ways.
 Even if you are trying to act 'normal' after the infusion, you're not.
 You still have a lot of ketamine in your system, so please watch your step.